normful/claude-code-curated-hooks/README.md

 This is my collection of the first two types above (one-liner shell scripts and longer scripts).

 I've chosen to write longer scripts with the https://github.com/GowayLee/cchooks library, which looked like the best library for doing that as of Sep 2025.

+See ./CLAUDE.md for details of how this repo is structured.